Moving companies are not created equal. As with every other business, each has its own quirks and kinks that differentiates it from the next one.

 If you’re moving across the country, you need to be sure the mover is not only licensed in long-distance moving, but also that they have what it takes to handle this type of move, including state-of-the-art moving trucks.

-If you plan to move special items like fine art, antiques, pianos etc., again, you need a mover who has a track record moving these sorts of items.
+If you plan to move special items like electronic items, gadgets, and high-end office equipment, again, you would need a business relocation company that has a good track record of moving these sorts of items.

 - Do you have any references?

 Before entrusting your belongings to a mover, ask them to point you to any references they may have.

 A mover who has nothing to hide will be happy to provide them on request and often have them in the open, whether it’s on their social media pages or review websites like Yelp.

 No, the online testimonials listed on the mover’s business website are not enough.